sunfounder/3in1-kit/docs/source/iot_project/iot_cloud_music_player.rst

 .. note::

-    The ESP8266 module requires a high current to provide a stable operating environment when connected to the Internet, so make sure the 9V battery is plugged in.
+    The ESP8266 module requires a high current to provide a stable operating environment, so make sure the 9V battery is plugged in.

 .. image:: img/wiring_buzzer.jpg